Men And Eating Disorders

 Myths And Misconceptions About Eating Disorders In Men

-There are a lot of misconceptions around eating disorders, just like there are with pretty much any other mental health issue out there.
+There are a lot of misconceptions about eating disorders, just like there are with pretty much any other mental health issue out there.

 Myth: Eating Disorders Only Affect Women Or Young Girls